Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 HW - Complete overhaul of battling since it was broken maybe, bag will also get a redesign soon to align with battle better

+### 6/6/23

+CW - Updated Bell on what happened in class and coordinated something we needed to add in battles\
+HW - Added the field for Bell in the Battle class as well as allowing learnsets to have multiple moves learned even if they are\
+counted as "the same level"

 ## Fishan Chowdhury (Bell)

 ### 5/23/23